 Convention 2021 Spotlight

-Convention Registration: If you are already registered, there is no need to register again.
-All current registrations have been carried over.
-If you canceled your registration or are now interested in going to the Convention, you will need to register.
-Register here
+REGISTRATION: If you are already registered, there is no need to register again.
+All current registrations are still valid and have been carried over.
+If you need to cancel your registration because you cannot make the new dates, please log in to your existing convention registration to make the cancellation.
+If you previously canceled your registration or are now interested in going to the Convention, you can register now.
+Register or modify existing registrations here.

 NATCA’s 18th Biennial Convention is called to order